SAP/code-pal-for-abap/pages/how-to-configure.md

 It is useful when you work with multiple systems, and you want to sync the profiles between them.

 ![import and export feature](imgs/import-export-feature.png)

+### Import via API

+Once you export a profile to a `JSON` file, you can import it using the service created in the [How To Install](how-to-install.md) guide.

+To consume the API, you have to `POST` the `JSON` file to the service with the respective authentication you configured to the service (usually basic, user/pass) and with the header `Content-Type` as `application/json` and `action` as `import_profile`.

+The API returns an `HTTP 400 - Bad Request` if the file format is not valid, or if the request has a wrong `Content-Type`.

+The API returns an `HTTP 403 - Forbidden` if the profile already exists in the system and the authentication user is not listed as a delegate.

+The API returns an `HTTP 500 - Internal Server Error` if the functionality is not working as expected.